sqroot-eu/sqroot.eu/_posts/2013/2013-06-09-a-week-of-joy-and-laughter-fiif-2013.markdown

 <h3><a href="http://www.jadajadaimprov.com/">JadaJada</a> [Finland]</h3>

-This was the team most familiar to me, indeed we've had <a href="https://sqroot.eu/2012/two-magical-nights/">some fun times</a> together.
+This was the team most familiar to me, indeed we've had <a href="{{ site.url }}/2012/two-magical-nights">some fun times</a> together.
 The format was a long-form with short-form group games mixed in.
 As an improviser myself, I mostly always watch improv with insiders eyes and it was interesting to try to identify the games the team organically incorporated.
 Especially some short, Finnish-accented, unexpected punch lines ("I have a problem.... every Saturday morning...
 I wake up. [pause]").

 <h1>Day #3</h1>
 <h2>Contact Improvisation</h2>